MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex1_Create and apply a Configuration Profile.md

 4. In the **Access work or school** section, select the **Connected to Contoso MDM** link and then select **Info**.

-5. In the **Managed by Contoso** page, scroll down and then under Device sync status, select **Sync**.
+5. On the **Managed by Contoso** page, scroll down and then under Device sync status, select **Sync**.
 Wait for the synchronization to complete.

 6. Close the **Settings** app.